HimanshuKumar2525/Stock-Market-Prediction-Using-Machine-Learning-main/README.md

 # live (deploy on Streamlit Community io) :
 https://cbam23fayqugvkbwnwoysg.streamlit.app/

-# Stock Price Prediction Using Machine Learning
+# Stock Prediction Using Machine Learning

-This repository contains a project for predicting stock prices of multinational companies (MNCs) for the next 100 days using machine learning techniques.
-The model is trained on historical stock price data and utilizes a user-friendly interface built with Streamlit.
+This repository contains a project for predicting stock market of multinational companies (MNCs) for the next 100 days using machine learning techniques.
+The model is trained on historical stock Market data and utilizes a user-friendly interface built with Streamlit.

 ---